Accessing the Devices Screen

 • Online: When forcing the equipment to Online mode, the system may take longer to perform authorizations, especially if there is instability or slowness in the network.

-In this tab, you can view more information about synchronization, last errors, and events on the devices.
+In this tab, you can view more information about the device state, last errors, and events recorded.

 image.png